What is RSOC and How Does It Work: The Ultimate Guide

 This setup improves user experience, because it helps them find more information related to the topic they’re reading about.
 This can attract more traffic, keep visitors engaged for longer, and expose them to more relevant ads that blend in with the content.

-If you’ve been running search arbitrage with AFD feeds, you can probably tell that this feature is a huge improvement in user experience compared to the classic parked domains.
+Just like with classic search arbitrage, you make money by buying traffic for cheaper than you sell it.
+If you’ve been doing search arbitrage with AFD feeds before, you can probably tell that RSOC is a huge improvement in user experience compared to the old-school parked domains.
 This is a win-win situation for both users and content creators, and that’s why it’s currently such a hot topic in the industry.

 But how does it actually work?